OsomePteLtd/principles/src/git.md

 ## 🌿 Branch Naming Convention

-We use the following pattern for branches:
+We use the following pattern for branches (based on Jira fields):

 ```
 <issue-type>/<issue-number>/<short-description>